Astrak00/tfg-report/toto.md

 - [x] Add a section on evaluation talking about the flags used to compiled the C++ code and make some graphs
 - [x] Add a tree view of the files of all implementations
 - [x] Add the text for the use cases, requirements and traceability matrix
+- [ ] Check why the font has changed in the report, it is not the same as the template (some package that has been added?)

 ### Evaluating results Server
 - [x] Talk about the server results pkg, the ones in bold from c++ are interesting